 The Gulf Coast TIP process places emphasis on the development of specific project types through project categories referred to as "groups."
 The TIP groups influence how federal transportation funds are spent by earmarking a portion of these funds to support specific areas.
-Funding groups encourage the use of STBG funds for smaller, quicker-implementation projects, encourage investment in priority focus areas, control the amount of funding in an area and expedite project delivery, and being more responsive to needs by not requiring a TIP amendment for each project.
+Funding groups encourage investment in priority focus areas, control the amount of funding in an area and expedite project delivery, and being more responsive to needs by not requiring a TIP amendment for each project.
 Funding for the groups is approved by the MPO Policy Committee.